 Every night my 86-year-old mother complains that her feet are cold.
-She has socks on her feet and I wrap them in 2 blankets.
+I put socks on her feet and wrap them in 2 blankets.
 They don’t feel cold.
 Is it her imagination?

 I even checked out a number of unlikely causes including, for example, “Were my socks too tight.”
 They weren’t.
 (People whose toes are cold often pull up their socks too much.
 That can cause their toes to curl under, pinch their nerves and make their toes feel cold.)

-For more information about sciatica and your sciatic nerve, visit:
+For more information about peripheral neuropathy, including diagnosis and treatments, visit:

 - Peripheral neuropathy – Diagnosis and Treatment – Mayo Clinic